simomatte/sonobus-docker-aooserver/README.md

 ---

-This repository will simply automate Docker container builds with Github actions and publish them on _ghcr.io_.
+This repository will simply automate Docker container builds with Github actions and publish on _ghcr.io_.

 The aooserver files are automatically fetched from essej/sonobus repo when building.